Let us build one for you.

 • Operate the reactor system(s)

-The full software package, not just a run-time version, is supplied with 4871 controller so operators can enhance their system as they get familiar with it or expand / change their applications.
+The full software package, not just a run-time version, is supplied with 4871 Controller so operators can enhance their system as their needs change or expand/change their applications.
+Download a demo at www.specview.com.

-An integral part of the Honeywell Controller is the control builder software.
+An integral part of the Honeywell Controller is the hybrid control designer software.
 This is the “Drag and Drop” software that enables Parr to rapidly establish the controller’s internal logic and adapt it to individual systems requirements.

 The user can employ this same software to change or enhance the fundamental logic of the controller as additional components are added to the system or as functions need to change.